nf-core/eager/docs/output.md

 * You have an over-amplified library with many PCR duplicates.
 You should consider rebuilding the library to maximise data to cost ratio
 * You have a low quality library made up of mappable sequencing artefacts that were able to pass filtering (e.g. adapters)

-### DamageProfiler
+### Damage Calculation

 #### Background

-DamageProfiler is a tool which calculates a variety of standard 'aDNA' metrics from a BAM file.
+DamageProfiler and mapDamage2 are tools which calculate a variety of standard 'aDNA' metrics from a BAM file.
 The primary plots here are the misincorporation and length distribution plots.
 Ancient DNA undergoes depurination and hydrolysis, causing fragmentation of molecules into gradually shorter fragments, and cytosine to thymine deamination damage, that occur on the subsequent single-stranded overhangs at the ends of molecules.

 Therefore, three main characteristics of ancient DNA are: